 Tom has been fortunate to receive many awards, including “Best Lawyers,” “Trial Lawyer of the Year,” and “the Top 1%.”

-Tom’s philosophy: “There is a right way and a wrong way to do fire cases.
-Experience in utility fire cases and knowledge about how power line fires are caused is essential, as is dedication to detailed, personalized attention to each and every case.”
+“There is a right way and a wrong way to do fire cases.
+Experience in fire cases and knowledge of proper fire prevention techniques is essential, as is dedication to detailed, personalized attention to each and every case.”